 When running a display ad campaign, it’s important to have an ad viewability tracking tool existing as part of your campaign.
 Ad servers normally provide an internal ad viewability tracking tool to track ads.
 At the same time, when needed, it should also have an option to integrate third-party tracking tools.

-What is the difference between an ad server for advertisers and ad server for publishers?
+Difference between an ad server for advertisers and for publishers

 As explained, ad servers were created to provide convenience, transparency and efficiency in ad operations.
 However, there’s a confusion as to why an advertiser and publisher both have their own ad server?